davidmegginson/diterator/README.md

-title | The activity title, possibly in multiple languages. | NarrativeText description | The activity description, possibly in multiple languages. | NarrativeText participating_orgs | All participating organisations. | list of Organisation participating_orgs_by_role | Participating organisations grouped by role. | dict with lists of Organisation participating_orgs_by_type | Participating organisations grouped by type code. | dict with lists of Organisation activity_status | A code describing the status of the activity. | string is_active | Convenience method to show if the activity is currently active. | boolean activity_dates | Activity dates grouped by the date-type code. | dict with strings start_date_planned | The planned start date in ISO 8601 format, if specified. | string start_date_actual | The actual start date in ISO 8601 format, if specified. | string end_date_planned | The planned end date in ISO 8601 format, if specified. | string
+title | The activity title, possibly in multiple languages. | NarrativeText description | The activity description, possibly in multiple languages. | NarrativeText participating_orgs | All participating organisations. | list of Organisation participating_orgs_by_role | Participating organisations grouped by [role code](https://iatistandard.org/en/iati-standard/203/codelists/organisationrole/). | dict with lists of Organisation participating_orgs_by_type | Participating organisations grouped by [type code](https://iatistandard.org/en/iati-standard/203/codelists/organisationrole/). | dict with lists of Organisation activity_status | A code describing the [status of the activity](https://iatistandard.org/en/iati-standard/203/codelists/activitystatus/). | string is_active | Convenience method to show if the activity is currently active. | boolean activity_dates | Activity dates grouped by the [date-type code](https://iatistandard.org/en/iati-standard/203/codelists/activitydatetype/). | dict with strings start_date_planned | The planned start date in ISO 8601 format, if specified. | string start_date_actual | The actual start date in ISO 8601 format, if specified. | string end_date_planned | The planned end date in ISO 8601 format, if specified. | string